fredericksilva/rem/README-module-authors.md

 * In general, `s.name` should match the name of your module as specified in your `package.json`.

-* For more infomration, look at [the podspec documentation](https://guides.cocoapods.org/syntax/podspec.html).
+* For more information, look at [the podspec documentation](https://guides.cocoapods.org/syntax/podspec.html).

 ### 3. Test your module